 Never Filed Your US Expat Taxes?
 It’s Time to Get Caught Up!

-While you have probably filed US taxes in the past while living there, many Americans are not aware of their tax duties the follow them even when living abroad.
+While you have probably filed US taxes in the past, many Americans are not aware of their tax duties when living abroad.
 We understand that the US is one of only two countries worldwide that requires citizens and green card holders to continue filing even after leaving the country.

 Getting Caught Up via The Streamlined Procedure